Doctor-RAG: A Failure-Aware Repair Framework for Agentic Retrieval-Augmented Generation: Abstract

 \section{Abstract}

-Agentic Retrieval-Augmented Generation (Agentic RAG) has become a widely adopted paradigm for multi-hop question answering and complex knowledge reasoning, where retrieval and reasoning are interleaved at inference time.
-As reasoning trajectories grow longer, failures become increasingly common.
-Existing approaches typically address such failures by either stopping at diagnostic analysis or rerunning the entire retrieval–reasoning pipeline, which leads to substantial computational overhead and redundant reasoning.
-In this paper, we propose \textbf{Doctor-RAG (DR-RAG)}, a unified diagnose-and-repair framework that corrects failures in Agentic RAG through explicit error localization and prefix reuse, enabling minimal-cost intervention.
-DR-RAG decomposes failure handling into two consecutive stages: (i) Trajectory-level failure diagnosis and localization, which attributes errors to a coverage-gated taxonomy and identifies the earliest failure point in the reasoning trajectory; and (ii) Tool-conditioned local repair, which intervenes only at the diagnosed failure point while maximally reusing validated reasoning prefixes and retrieved evidence.
-By explicitly separating error attribution from correction, DR-RAG enables precise error localization, thereby avoiding expensive full-pipeline reruns and enabling targeted, efficient repair.
-We evaluate DR-RAG across three multi-hop question answering benchmarks, multiple agentic RAG baselines, and different backbone models.
-Experimental results demonstrate that DR-RAG substantially improves answer accuracy while significantly reducing reasoning token consumption compared to rerun-based repair strategies.
+Agentic Retrieval-Augmented Generation interleaves retrieval and reasoning for multi-hop QA and complex knowledge tasks.
+As reasoning trajectories lengthen, failures become more frequent, while existing methods often either stop at diagnosis or rely on coarse replanning and rerun-style recovery, incurring high computational cost.
+We propose \textbf{Doctor-RAG (DR-RAG)}, a diagnose-and-repair framework that corrects failures via explicit error localization and prefix reuse.
+DR-RAG operates in two stages: (i) trajectory-level failure diagnosis, where a distilled diagnosis model jointly assesses evidence sufficiency, classifies the failure type, and localizes the earliest failure point; and (ii) tool-conditioned local repair that intervenes only at the diagnosed point while reusing conditionally valid prefixes and retrieved evidence.
+By separating error attribution from correction, DR-RAG avoids blind reruns in a post-hoc repair setting and enables targeted, efficient correction of known failed trajectories.
+Experiments on three multi-hop QA benchmarks across multiple agentic RAG baselines and backbone models show substantial improvements in answer accuracy.
+The code and data are available \href{https://github.com/Fdioa/dr_rag_open}{\uline{here}}.